Anti-Government Protests Continue in Bangkok, Thailand

 Blessed – Our Island Home

 From the singular road which went around the island, we were dropped off and walked down a long gravel track through the coconut trees, until we came to the hideaway that was ‘Blessed’.
-We were greeted by Orly (from Holland) and Greg (from Australia), who were artists and the creators of ‘Blessed’.
-Our Christmas stay!
+We were greeted by Orly (from Holland) and Greg (from Australia), who had made their home in Thailand and were artists and the creators of ‘Blessed’.

 An Artistic Hideaway